 I have 19 years of experience working in a range of organisations developing programmes and partnerships to respond to domestic violence and abuse, sexual violence and violence against women and girls.

 I trained as a Social Worker and then as an Independent Domestic Violence Advisor (IDVA).
 As a front-line practitioner, I worked with heterosexual and gay, bisexual and trans (GBT) male victim/survivors, setting up the Dyn Project - the first specialist advocacy services for these communities in Wales - in 2004.
-I have also worked with perpetrators, delivering behaviour change programmes for the National Probation Service and DVIP (the leading community sector provider in London).
+I have also worked with men who have used violence and abuse, delivering behaviour change programmes for the National Probation Service and a community sector provider in London.